OUTPOST II: BLACK SUN (2012)

 COCKNEYS VS ZOMBIES (2012)

-Released four years after their claustrophobic and testosterone-fuelled OUTPOST, director Steve Barker and writer Rae Brunton widen the scope - and shift the tone - for the horror adventure OUTPOST II: BLACK SUN.
+Released four years after their claustrophobic and testosterone-fuelled OUTPOST, director Steve Barker and writer Rae Brunton widen the scope - and shift the tone - for OUTPOST II: BLACK SUN.
 In the present day, a NATO force is sent to Eastern Europe, where a sinister enemy appears to be killing everything in its path.
-Following in the footsteps of her late father, Lena (Catherine Steadman), an investigator on the trail of the notorious German scientist Klausener (David Grant), learns that the war crimes of the man she is looking for goes far beyond the blasphemy of extermination camps.
-Together with former colleague Wallace (Richard Coyle), a physicist who has been chasing Nazi secrets for years, they team up with the NATO force to prevent the rise of a zombie 4th Reich.
+Following in the footsteps of her late father, Lena (Catherine Steadman) - an investigator on the trail of the notorious German scientist Klausener (David Grant) - learns that the war crimes of the man she is looking for goes far beyond the blasphemy of extermination camps.
+Together with former colleague Wallace (Richard Coyle) - a physicist who has been chasing Nazi secrets for years - they team up with the NATO force to prevent the rise of a zombie 4th Reich.

 The depiction of the Nazi undead is the highlight of OUTPOST II: BLACK SUN; relentlessly brutal, the zombies either club their prey or stab them repeatedly, with the visuals presented in an effectively dirty brown-and-grey colour palette.